$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Preliminaries on Macdonald polynomials

 \begin{thm}[{\cite[Ch.
 VI (4.13)]{Mac}}] Let $\tb{x} = (x_1, x_2, \ldots)$ and $\tb{y} = (y_1, y_2, \ldots)$ be two sets of variables.
 Then

 where $(\alpha;q)_\infty = (1-\alpha)(1-\alpha q)(1-\alpha q^2) \cdots$ is the \emph{infinite $q$-Pochhammer symbol}. \end{thm}

 With a good deal of effort, Macdonald was able to derive explicit formulas for the monomial expansions of $P_\la$ and $Q_\la$ as weighted sums over semistandard Young tableaux.
 To describe these expansions, we need some notation.
-For integers $i,j$, set
+For a partition $\lambda$ and a cell $c \in \lambda$, define